What Is IRS Form 8854? A Guide for Expats

 The IRS will consider you a covered expatriate if any of the following standards apply:

-- Your average income tax liability of the past five years exceeds a certain threshold ($190,000 for the 2023 tax year)
+• Your average annual income tax liability for the past five years exceeds a certain threshold.

 If you meet any of the above qualifications, you are a covered expat, and you will be required to pay an exit tax.
 Otherwise, you are a non-covered expat, and the exit tax does not apply to you.
 Either way, you will still have to file Form 8854 to determine your status, whether covered or non-covered.